 Jamaican Curry Goat

 Curry goat is an all-time favourite Jamaican food.
 It’s popular on restaurant lunch menus, Sunday dinner tables and most of all – at special events.
-Curry goat tends to always make the menu whether Jamaicans are celebrating a wedding, birthday, Christmas or simply a family get-together.
+Curry goat tends to always make the menu whether Jamaicans are celebrating a wedding, birthday, Christmas, or most of all an exciting family get-together.

 Which Makes the Best Curry Goat – Local or Imported Goat Meat?